techgod/Android-Pro-Course/Week 1/README.md

 <br>**res**<br>
 Contains all non-code resources, such as XML layouts, UI strings, and bitmap images, divided into corresponding sub-directories.
 We'll be working with XML layouts in Week 3.
 For now, lets take a closer look at the other files present here.

+- drawable : this is where we put in stuff like bitmap files (.jpg, .png, .gif) etc which can be put into our app locally.
+You'll be adding stuff to this in Week 2
+- mipmap : this is where we put our app launcher icon (on which you click to launch the app).
+You'll see multiple ic_launcher.png files here.
+Why do we need more than one file of the same image?
+Well if you open the files, you'll see they are different sizes actually.
+Depending on the resolution of your display, an apporpriate sized image is taken.
+- values: Consists of XML files that contain simple values, such as strings, integers, and colors.
+  - Here you can see there is a file colors.xml defining color names along with their hex values.<br>**colorPrimary is mapped to the color of the Action Bar, whereas colorPrimaryDark is mapped to the color of the status bar.**
+  - strings.xml is used to store string constants such as the name of the app.
+  - styles.xml defines the theme of the app. e.g. Say you want to hide the action for an app.
+You can change the theme here to one with no action bar.

+- Finally let's have a look at the build.gradle file.
+You'll see two files, one at the project level (Labelled 'Project: AP_W1'), and one at the module level (Labelled 'Module: app').
+We'll be editing the module level build.gradle file most of the time.
+You'll see a bunch of confusing stuff here, but you might understand some parameters like the minSdkVersion which is set to 21.
+SDK 21 corresponds to Android 5.0 Lollipop.
+This means only apps running Android 5.0 & above can use this app.<br>

+Suggested Reading: [More on Gradle](https://developer.android.com/studio/build/) **But here's my 2 cents on this.**
+Gradle is a complicated topic.
+You'll start understanding more as you interact with it while building apps, but even if you don't that's alright!
+In the end, its there to make your life easier, and as long as you have a fair idea of what it does, please don't break your head on it.
+XD
+Still, leaving questions unanswered is not a correct way to start learning a new topic.
+So check out the above link, it should clear a lot of your doubts.
+You can always ask me anything if you still have any questions.

+So that's it for this Week!
+Have a look at your assignments.